NODE-CONSTANT//UNCLASSIFIED — ACCESS LOGGED

 One formal core.

-// The same Z3 proof engine, applied at every layer — from embedded firmware to on-chain capital to maritime intelligence.
+// The same Z3 proof engine, applied at every layer — from embedded firmware to on-chain capital to AI decision boundaries.
 Each surface operates autonomously.
 The methodology is invariant.

 Theatre I — Critical Software Verification